Serendipity618/Serendipity618.github.io/content/publication/_index.md

 ---
-title:
+title: "Publications"
 cms_exclude: true

 # View.
 view: citation

-# Optional header image (relative to `static/media/` folder).
+# Add a page-specific class so we can shrink only this title
+classes: ["shrink-title"]

 banner:
-  caption: ''
+  caption: ""
-  image: ''
+  image: ""
 ---